 Because when you are stuck in your career that's what you need.
 Creativity.
 Playfulness.
 Curiosity.

 Because it is your creativity that will help you find solutions to the problem of what (the hell) you're going to do next in your career.

 You see, the reason you're stuck is twofold:

 Your emotions are all over the shop.
 You're unhappy.
 You're confused.
 You feel stuck.
 You're angry.
 You're frustrated.
 And half the time you haven't got a clue why.

 You can't see a way out.
 Because you don't know enough.
 Because you can only see your own little world.
 That corner of the room that you've painted yourself into.
-At this moment in time you can only see what you know.
 You can't see a solution to your problem.
 You need (say it with me), yes, creativity.